1. The atmosphere is the envelope of_____________.

 Explanation: Earth’s average albedo = ~30%.

-41. The heat balance of Earth means:
+41. The heat balance of Earth means_____________.

 A) Equal input and output of radiation